three-ball/self-learning/aws-101/README.md

 - **AWS Identity and Access Management (IAM)** enables you to manage access to AWS services and resources securely.
 - When you first create an AWS account, you begin with an identity known as the **root user**.
 Root user has complete access to all AWS services and resources in the account.
+- Root account created by default, shouldn't bbe used or shared.
+- Users are people within your organization and they can be grouped into IAM groups.
+- Group only contains users, not other groups.
+- Users don't have to belong to any group, and user can belong to multiple groups.

 ![alt text](images/root_user_iam.png)